bump-sh/cli/README.md

   Response modified: 200
     [Breaking] Body attribute modified: energie
 ```
 > You can create as many diffs as you like without being authenticated.
-This is a **free and unlimited service** provided you have a fair use of the service.
+This is a **free and unlimited service** provided as long as you use the service fairly.
 {: .info}

 _Note: You can also test this feature in our dedicated web application at <https://api-diff.io/>._